01 of 04

 This variation of the King's Crown quilt block pattern finishes at 8-inches square.
 It's made with four Flying Geese units, four small corner squares and one larger square sewn at the block's center.

 Make many identical quilt blocks or sew a scrappy assortment of the King's Crown.
-Page 3 includes instructions for a small quilt.

 King's Crown Cutting Chart